withastro/docs/src/pages/en/core-concepts/astro-components.md

 #### Comments

-In Astro, you can use standard HTML comments or JavaScript style comments.
+In Astro, you can use standard HTML comments or JavaScript-style comments.

 ```astro title="example.astro"
 ---